Victor Fleming: Career

 He served in the photographic section for the United States Army during World War I, and acted as chief photographer for President Woodrow Wilson in Versailles, France.
-Beginning in 1918, Fleming taught at and headed Columbia University's School of Military Cinematography, training over 700 soldiers to cut, edit, shoot, develop, store and ship film; filmmakers that participated in the program included Josef von Sternberg, Ernest B. Schoedsack, and Lewis Milestone.
+Beginning in 1918, Fleming taught at and headed Columbia University's School of Military Cinematography, training over 700 soldiers to cut, edit, shoot, develop, store and ship film; filmmakers who participated in the program included Josef von Sternberg, Ernest B. Schoedsack, and Lewis Milestone.
 He showed a mechanical aptitude early in life; while working as a car mechanic, he met the director Allan Dwan, who took him on as a camera assistant.
 He soon rose to the rank of cinematographer, working with both Dwan and D. W. Griffith, and directed his first film in 1919.

 Many of his silent films were action movies, often starring Douglas Fairbanks, or Westerns.
 Because of his robust attitude and love of outdoor sports, he became known as a "man's director"; however, he also proved an effective director of women.
 Under his direction, Vivien Leigh won the Best Actress Oscar, Hattie McDaniel won for Best Supporting Actress, and Olivia de Havilland was nominated.

-In the opinion of veteran cinematographer Archie Stout, of all the directors he worked with Fleming was the most knowledgeable when it came to camera angles and appropriate lenses.
-He was remembered by Van Johnson as a being a masterful director but a "tough man" to work for.
+In the opinion of veteran cinematographer Archie Stout, of all the directors he worked with, Fleming was the most knowledgeable when it came to camera angles and appropriate lenses.
+He was remembered by Van Johnson as being a masterful director but a "tough man" to work for.
 He was close friends with another veteran cinematographer, Charles Schoenbaum.